sweirich/lambda-calculus/README.md

 tutorial](https://github.com/plclub/metalib/tree/master/Stlc) found in the Penn `metalib` repository.

+To start the tutorial, read [overview.md](overview.md).

 Compilation instructions
 ------------------------

-This development has been tested with The Coq Proof Assistant, version 8.15.0.
+This development has been tested with The Coq Proof Assistant, version 8.17.0.

 If you have Coq, Ott, metalib and LaTeX installed (see below), the toplevel Makefile supports the following targets: